 Collin graduated with a Biology degree and was one of the original members who assisted in the beginning phases of the lab.
 He participated in drug screens with efficacy against miR-203.

 Daniel Goyco BSc ('17)

 Daniel graduated in the Spring of 2017 and participated in isolating and characterizing outer membrane vesicles from E. coli.
 He is currently a medical student at the University of Puerto Rico School of Medicine.

 Tom graduated in the Spring of 2017 and worked to profile changes in expression of lncRNAs induced by EMT.
-He is currently a research technician at Baylor College of Medicine.
+He has pursued a career as a research technician at Baylor College of Medicine.